Mimran-colab/Tasbeeh_app/README.md

-# generate a tone.wav using tone.py
+1) generate a tone.wav using tone_gen.py
-# put the .wav in the same location as tasbeeh.py
+2) Put the .wav in the same location as tasbeeh.py
-# run tasbeeh.py using any favorite python interpreter on android phone.
+3) Run tasbeeh.py using any favorite python interpreter on android phone